patternfly/patternfly-react/packages/react-topology/src/components/TopologyView/examples/TopologyCustomNodes.md

   VisualizationProvider,
   VisualizationSurface
 } from '@patternfly/react-topology';

-import './topology-example.css';
 import Icon1 from '@patternfly/react-icons/dist/esm/icons/regions-icon';
 import Icon2 from '@patternfly/react-icons/dist/esm/icons/folder-open-icon';

-### Custom Nodes
+import './topology-example.css';

+### Using custom nodes

-To create a demo with custom node styling, you will need to create a custom node component, which your `customComponentFactory` will return.
+To create nodes with custom styling, you will need to create a custom node component, which your `customComponentFactory` will return.

 To do this, you will need: